Patrick T. Headley

 - Professional Experience

 I grew up in Alliance, Ohio, two hours southwest of Erie.
-I joined the Department of Mathematics here at Gannon in 1999 and have recently stepped down as department chair.
-My wife Kristin and I celebrated our 20th anniversary in the summer of 2012.
-We have two teenage children and two extremely silly shih tzus.
+I joined the Department of Mathematics here at Gannon in 1999.
+My wife Kristin and I celebrated our 25th anniversary in the summer of 2017.
+We have two college-age children and two extremely silly shih tzus.

 My biggest claim to fame on campus is probably my appearance as a contestant on Who Wants to Be a Millionaire? in 2004.
 I was also a contestant on Jeopardy! as a graduate student, and I’ve written articles about the mathematics of both shows for Math Horizons.
 I am fascinated by history and love music from classical to jazz to rock.
-I am a life-long Cleveland fan who, understandably, will sometimes focus on soccer or hockey, sports with no Cleveland team to let me down.
+I am a life-long Cleveland fan who is also intrigued by international sports such as soccer and cricket.
 I have been fortunate to do much traveling.
 Two places particularly special to me are Japan, where my wife once taught English, and the Great Lakes region as a whole.
 I have lived in Michigan and Ontario and along Minnesota’s Lake Superior shore, so I have seen the lakes from all sides and discovered many wonderful spots along the way.